PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

 <span class="notes">**Note**: These instructions assume you're using Ubuntu 16.4; the commands may be different or unnecessary in other operating systems.</span>

-1. Create a named NetworkManager connection profile for the interface with the `link-local` IPv4 addressing method (If you are setting up managed connections for multiple boards, you must give them unique names; reusing a name will overwrite an existing connection).
+1. Create a named NetworkManager connection profile for the interface with the `link-local` IPv4 addressing method (If you are setting up managed connections for multiple boards, you must give them unique names; reusing a name will overwrite an existing connection profile).

     In this example we use the name `mbl-ipv4ll`.
 Use the NetworkManager's command line interface: